 It is your first appointment at our clinic.
 We will assess all the aspects that are pertinent to your case, from your medical, gynaecological or andrological history to tests and treatments that you may have previously taken at another centre.

 First appointments normally involve an interview with our patients in our facilities.
-Our offices at IB offer an adequate environment for a relaxed conversation between doctors and patients.
+Our offices at Instituto Bernabeu offer an adequate environment for a relaxed conversation between doctors and patients.
 Nevertheless, if for any reason you find it difficult to visit one of our clinics, we can arrange an online or telephone consultation to assess your case and spare you the inconvenience of having to travel.

 Patients who schedule a fertility appointment with us are seen by a gynaecologist who specializes in reproductive medicine.
 All of our gynaecologists at IB who treat patients with fertility problems are certified by the European Society of Human Reproduction and Embryology (ESHRE) and the European Board & College of Obstetrics and Gynaecology (EBOG).